time-series-machine-learning/tsml-java/README.rst

 * download the `Jar File <https://github.com/TonyBagnall/uea-tsc/TSC jar 31_5_20.zip>`__
-* download the source file and include in a project in your favourite IDE you can then construct your own experiment (see `BasicExamples.java <https://github.com/TonyBagnall/uea-tsc/blob/master/src/main/java/examples/BasicExamples.java>'__) or the experimental structure we use (see 'Experiments.java <https://github.com/TonyBagnall/uea-tsc/blob/master/src/main/java/experiments/Experiments.java>'__)
+* download the source file and include in a project in your favourite IDE you can then construct your own experiment (see `BasicExamples.java <https://github.com/TonyBagnall/uea-tsc/blob/master/src/main/java/examples/BasicExamples.java>`__) or the experimental structure we use (see `Experiments.java <https://github.com/TonyBagnall/uea-tsc/blob/master/src/main/java/experiments/Experiments.java>`__)

 Classifiers
 ------------